austinnguyen517/AI-Gym-Solutions/README.md

 ### SARSA ~ MountainCarDiscrete
   Network to find Q values using on policy version of DQN.
 Uses experience replay, random sampling, and rewards entire successful episodes

+####      Results:
+  - Results: Good performance.
+Within maybe 50-75 episodes, the agent learns relatively well.
+However, it can be inconsistent

+  - Takeaways:
+      - Implementing a reward function that is not PERFECTLY intuitive is okay.
+Relying on the discount factor is enough
+      - Rewarding the network for a good episode works.
+Training it to replicate that episode is a good method sometimes
+      - Taking the agent away and starting fresh when the episode is not working out will sometimes help

 ### REINFORCE ~ MountainCarContinuous
   Using policy gradients on neural networks that output the mean and variance of a gausssian distribution (in continuous action space)